paketo-buildpacks/rfcs/text/builders/0007-separate-buildpackless-repos.md

  its own repo.
 These repos could use all of the same workflows and scripts already defined in the `github-config` repo for builders with limited modification required.

+ ## Implementation

+ For each of the existing three Paketo builders (Full, Base, and Tiny) we should create brand new repos called `paketo-buildpacks/buildpackless-full-builder` `paketo-buildpacks/buildpackless-base-builder` and `paketo-buildpacks/buildpackless-tiny-builder` where the buildpackless builders' configuration files will be checked in.
+These should be owned by the Builders subteam.